 Wayne Spence was born on the island of Jamaica.
 At the age of 10, he immigrated to the United States, and has called the New York City area his home ever since.

-Under Wayne’s leadership, the union negotiated not one, not two, but three successful contracts that included across-the-board raises and no givebacks for the membership.
+Under Wayne’s leadership, the union negotiated three successful contracts that included across the-board raises and no givebacks for the membership.
 Wayne is known as a leader who demands the union and the state follow through on mandates, especially for member health and safety and community safety issues.
 He helped change parole policies to ensure that pregnant officers were not required to place themselves and their unborn children at risk by executing felony warrants, and secured state management action to install metal detectors after incidents of violence with weapons had occurred.

 Wayne graduated from a top public school, The Bronx High School of Science.
 He went on to earn a bachelor’s degree in Electrical Engineering from the New York Institute of Technology.
 During his time in college, he was known as a student leader and respected for his passionate advocacy for the student body.
 He founded the NYIT/Central Islip Campus Caribbean Society in 1996.

 Wayne is a certified Police Firearms instructor and Instructor Evaluator.
 He is also a member of Phi Beta Sigma Fraternity Inc., 100 Blacks in Law Enforcement Who Care, and sits on the First Baptist Church of Freeport Trustee Board.
 He is a member of the SEIU Racial Justice Committee, the AFL-CIO Racial Justice Task Force Subcommittee on Policing and was recently appointed as a member of the Cornell ILR Advisory Board.
 Wayne also holds several positions with AFT, The American Federation of Teachers, to include National Vice President, a member of the Human Rights & Community Relations Committee and is a member of the Organizing Committee.